-Then there is trying a Wampanoag recipe.
+You can also try to cook a Wampanoag recipe.
 Many Hoops has many to try!!
 (Be sure to check out some of the other great Wampanoag information there!)
-There is also Gladys Widdiss’s great cranberry crumble recipe here.
-We tried it a couple of years ago.
+There is also Gladys Widdiss’s great cranberry crumble recipe that we tried a couple of years ago.

 Sources for this post:

 - Baird, Jessie Little Doe.
 (2008) Timeline.